embrace-io/embrace-react-native-sdk/packages/react-native-otlp/README.md

 ## Android

-Similar than iOS, if you already run the install script you will see the following line already in place in your `MainApplication` file.
+Similar to iOS, if you already ran the install script you will see the following line already in place in your `MainApplication` file:

 ```
 Embrace.getInstance().start(this, false, Embrace.AppFramework.REACT_NATIVE)